onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 ██████████████████████████████████████████████████████████████████

+> "Solving a problem simply means representing it so as to make the solution transparent." - [Herbert Simon](https://www.azquotes.com/quote/1314684)

+> "A complex decision is like a great river, drawing from its many tributaries the innumerable premises of which it is constituted." - [Herbert Simon](https://www.azquotes.com/quote/1346037)

 sunlight is the best disenfecatant the fastest way for pro social behaviors is to make sure everyone's reputation is on the line